-Frequently staff members must confront students and their guests in order to remind them of policies.
-Responding to reminders or to being documented for a violation by shouting, arguing, mumbling insults, or otherwise being verbally abusive is considered verbal staff abuse any time it is done within earshot of a staff member.
-(See "Non-Compliance" and "Profanity, Obscene Language or Behavior" in this handbook, and Housing Handbook and Policies.)
+Frequently staff members must confront students and their quests in order to remind them of policies.
+Responding to reminders or to being documented for a violation by shouting, arguing, mumbling insults, or otherwise being verbally abusive is considered verbal staff abuse.
+(See "Non-Compliance" and "Profanity, Obscene Language or Behavior" in this handbook, and "Non-Compliance" in UNT Housing Handbook.)